MageExchange/Documentation/_pages/delete-orders/v2.1.0/README.md

 ### Change Log
-**2.1.0**

-(2019-09-22)
+(**2.1.0**) 2019-09-22

 **Improvements**
 - Added our base module which allows you to easily check if there are updates to any of your MageExchange modules without ever leaving your backend.
 - General code cleanup.

-**2.0.0**

-(2019-09-14)
+(**2.0.0**) 2019-09-14

 **Improvements**
 - Added the ability for users to mass select and delete orders from the admin order grid.

 ### Thank You